scottyhardy/docker-wine/README.md

 ```
 First off, this will mean all data is stored in your container.
 That's fine if
 you're trying to achieve total abstraction from the host machine but not great
-if you're looking to make your containers ephermal.
+if you're looking to make your containers ephemeral.
 Also, since Docker containers run as root by default it means running the above
 code will likely result in a bunch of errors as soon as you try to run anything
 that tries to display graphics, unless you modify xhost permissions: